fannheyward/dotfiles/global-AGENTS.md

 # AGENTS.md

-This file provides guidance to Code Agent when working with code in this repository.
+This file provides **global** guidance for Code Agent, including documentation standards, planning requirements, and language protocols.
+You must also refer local AGENTS.md files for project-specific guidelines.

 ## Documentation and Planning Requirements